AaronMHurst/python_egaf/README.md

 # pyEGAF

-This project is a Python package that allows for the extraction and manipulation of thermal-neutron capture gamma-ray data from the Evaluated Gamma-ray Activation File (EGAF) library [[1]](#1), [[2]](#2).
+This project is a Python package enabling interaction, manipulation, and analysis of thermal-neutron capture gamma-ray data from the Evaluated Gamma-ray Activation File (EGAF) library [[1]](#1), [[2]](#2).
 The EGAF library is a database of &gamma;-ray energies and their corresponding partial &gamma;-ray cross sections from thermal-neutron capture measurements carried out with a guided neutron beam at the Budapest Research Reactor for 245 isotopes encompassing measurements of natural elemental samples for targets from *Z* = 1-83, 90, and 92, except for Tc (*Z* = 43) and Pm (*Z* = 61).
 The database comprises a total of 8172 primary &gamma; rays and 29605 secondary &gamma; rays (a total of 37777 &gamma; rays) associated with 12564 levels.
 The (*n*,&gamma;) targets and corresponding residual compound nuclides relevant to the EGAF project are summarized in the schematic of the nuclear chart shown in the figure below.

 ![EGAF Nuclides](EGAF_nuclides.png?raw=true "Schematic of nuclear chart relevant to EGAF nuclides")

-The `pyEGAF` package provides users with a convenient means for access and analysis of the thermal neutron-capture data in EGAF including decay schemes and associated properties for all compound nuclides, as well as a capability to search for by &gamma;-ray energy for forensics applications.
-After building, installation, and testing of the project, refer to the examples provided in the `Jupyter` notebook for an overview regarding some of the available methods.
+The `pyEGAF` package provides users with a convenient means of access and visualization of the thermal neutron-capture data in EGAF including decay-scheme information and associated nuclear structure properties for all compound nuclides contained therein.
+In addition, the package also provides a capability to search by &gamma;-ray energy for forensics applications.
+After building, installation, and testing of the project, refer to the examples provided in the `Jupyter Notebooks` for an overview regarding some of the available methods.

 # Building and installation